Withdrawals via a liquidity provider move funds out of your managed accounts to your external bank account.

 What you will observe (illustration uses Scenario 1 — OpenFX swap give-up):

-step.failed on the off-ramp transfer step.
+step.failed on the transfer step.
 This step never entered submitted, because there were no funds to push to the external bank.

 Example step.failed webhook on Step 1 (swap, never filled):